2022–23 Kansas State Wildcats men's basketball team

-The 2022–23 Kansas State Wildcats men's basketball team represents Kansas State University in the 2022–23 NCAA Division I men's basketball season, their 120th basketball season.
-The Wildcats are led by first-year head coach Jerome Tang and play their home games in Bramlage Coliseum in Manhattan, Kansas as members of the Big 12 Conference.
+The 2022–23 Kansas State Wildcats men's basketball team represented Kansas State University in the 2022–23 NCAA Division I men's basketball season, their 120th basketball season.
+The Wildcats were led by first-year head coach Jerome Tang and played their home games in Bramlage Coliseum in Manhattan, Kansas as members of the Big 12 Conference.
+They finished the season 26–10, 11–7 in Big 12 play to finish in a tie for third place.
+They lost in the quarterfinals of the Big 12 tournament to TCU.
+They received an at-large bid to the NCAA tournament as the No. 3 seed in the East region.
+They defeated Montana State, Kentucky, and Michigan State to advance to the Elite Eight.
+There they lost to Florida Atlantic.

 Previous season

 The Wildcats finished the 2021–22 season 14–17, 6–12 in Big 12 play to finish ninth place.
 They lost to West Virginia in the first round of the Big 12 tournament.

 On March 10, 2022, head coach Bruce Weber announced he was stepping down as head coach.
 On March 21, the school named longtime Baylor assistant Jerome Tang the team's new head coach.